stephangriesel/telerik-blogs/kendoreact-tip-of-the-day-frontend-focus.md

 }
 ```

-What's happening on the second line, is that we are setting up a state variable named `price`.
-It will get a default value that I have hard coded to `188.22`.
-As well we have another value called `setPrice` that can be used to update the state known as `price`.
-Recognize the correlation between the two and the naming convention and we will come back to it in a moment.
+What happens here on the second line, is the creation of a state variable named `price` and assignment of a default value: `188.22`.
+As well we have a variable named `setPrice` that is actually a method used to update the state associated with it: `price`.

-We also need to display the stock price on the screen by placing it within curly braces somewhere inside the render function like so: `{price}`.
-This is how any value in React is displayed.
+We also display the stock price on the screen by placing its variable name within curly braces inside the render function.

-If you are familiar with React's `state` object, the code above is equivelant to the following code used in a class component:
+If you are familiar with React's `state` object, the code I have shown you above is equivalent to the following code that you would write if you used a class component:

 ```
 class Counter extends React.Component {